austencollins/great-films/README.md

 A list of great stories, well told.

+#### The Guilty ("DEN SKYLDIGE") - 2018

+When police officer Asger Holm (Jakob Cedergren) is demoted to desk work, he expects a sleepy beat as an emergency dispatcher.
+That all changes when he answers a panicked phone call from a kidnapped woman who then disconnects abruptly.
+Asger, confined to the police station, is forced to use others as his eyes and ears as the severity of the crime slowly becomes more clear.
+The search to find the missing woman and her assailant will take every bit of his intuition and skill, as a ticking clock and his own personal demons conspire against him.

 #### Only The Brave - 2017

 Based on the true story of the Granite Mountain Hotshots, a group of elite firefighters who risk everything to protect a town from a historic wildfire.